iiasa/message-ix-models/doc/material/index.rst

 The solve command has the ``--add_calibration`` option to add MACRO calibration to a baseline scenario with a valid calibration file specified with ``--macro-file``.
 The ``--add_macro`` option determines whether the scenario should be solved with MESSAGE or MESSAGE-MACRO.
 MESSAGEix-Materials provides one calibration file that is only compatible with scenarios with first model year 2025 and the common model structure of a MESSAGEix-GLOBIOM scenario.
-To first calibrate the scenario and then solve that scenario with MACRO both options should be set to True.
+To first calibrate the scenario and then solve that scenario with MACRO both options should be set to :any`True`.

 It is also possible to shift the first model year and solve a clone with shifted years with ``--shift_model_year``.
 If ``--shift_model_year`` is set together with the macro options the model year will be shifted before the MACRO calibration.

-All three options are False by default.
+All three options are :any:`False` by default.

 Reporting
 =========

 The reporting generates specific variables related to materials, mainly Production and Final Energy.
-The resulting reporting file is generated under :file:`message_ix_models\\data\\material\\reporting_output` with the name “New_Reporting_MESSAGEix-Materials_scenario_name.xlsx”.
+The resulting reporting file is generated under :file:`message_ix_models/data/material/reporting_output` with the name “New_Reporting_MESSAGEix-Materials_scenario_name.xlsx”.
 More detailed variables related to the whole energy system and emissions are not included in this reporting.

 Reporting is executed by the following command::